7 Important Reasons to Stock White Flour

 2. You Can Make DIY Dinner Rolls

 Dinner rolls are a classic side dish that can be served with just about any meal.
-And while you can buy them at the store, they’re actually very easy to make at home.
-All you need is white flour, yeast, water, sugar, and salt.
-You’ll want to stock white flour so that you can make your own dinner rolls.
+And while you can buy them at the store, they’re effortless to make at home.
+You only need white flour, yeast, water, sugar, and salt.
+You’ll want to stock white flour to make your dinner rolls in a pinch.
 Easy To Make Dinner Rolls For Two

 Dinner Rolls for Two